- College Overview

 Learning and Professional Development (LPD)

-Our commitment is to enhance performance and strengthen leadership at the University of Michigan.
-We provide high-quality professional development and learning opportunities that are available to faculty, staff, students, alumni and members of the Ann Arbor community.
+Learning and Professional Development is committed to enhancing performance and strengthening leadership at the University of Michigan.
+They provide high-quality professional development and learning opportunities that are available to faculty, staff, students, alumni and members of the Ann Arbor community.

 Office for Institutional Equity (OIE)